Kashaket/soulengine/README.md

 ## EN
 ### Information
-This version of SoulEngine is fully compatible with <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio (3.0.4)</a> - <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio Ke</a> (3.4)
+This version of SoulEngine is fully compatible with <a href="https://github.com/KashaketCompany/DevelStudio-3.0-beta">DevelStudio</a> (3.0.4)
 <br>P.s Sorry for bicycles and so unclean code, but, if you look at the code i started from, you'll want to beat up Dim-S, whose code is worse than my.

 #### Compiling